jeanres/jeanres.github.io/blog/index.md

 *November 9, 2025*

 How I've structured my Nix configuration for a reproducible macOS development environment using nix-darwin and home-manager.
 This post covers the directory structure, flake architecture, home-manager configuration, and the benefits of this declarative approach to environment management.

----

-*Stay tuned for more posts on software architecture, cloud technologies, and engineering best practices.
-Subscribe to my RSS feed or follow me on social media for updates.*